Tigercub

-Tigercub are a three-piece rock band from Brighton, UK.
-The band are Jamie Stephen Hall (vocals and lead guitar), James Allix (drums) and Jimi Wheelwright (bass).
-Tigercub have released three EPs, the Hands EP (2013), Repressed Semantics (2015) and Evolve or Die (2017), and three full-length albums, Abstract Figures in the Dark (2016), As Blue as Indigo (2021) and The Perfume Of Decay (2023).
+Tigercub are an English rock trio, formed in 2011 in Brighton.
+The band consists of singer and guitarist Jamie Stephen Hall, drummer James Allix and bassist Jimi Wheelwright.
+The band have released three EPs, the Hands EP (2013), Repressed Semantics (2015) and Evolve or Die (2017), and four full-length albums, Abstract Figures in the Dark (2016), As Blue as Indigo (2021), The Perfume Of Decay (2023) and Nets to Catch the Wind (2026).

 History

 Tigercub was formed by Hall and Allix in 2011.
 The founding members met at a university in Brighton.
-In 2012 Hall and Allix were joined by Wheelwright.
+In 2012, Hall and Allix were joined by Wheelwright.

 Early releases

 The band recorded and self-released the Hands EP at Brighton Electric in 2013.
 Matt Bigland of Dinosaur Pile-Up produced Tigercub's next single "Blue Blood" with Tom Dalgety.
 "Blue Blood" was released on Raygun Records in 2014 and became the band's first commercial release.
 Following this, Tigercub were invited to tour the UK with Royal Blood.
 The band went back into Brighton Electric to record a double A-side "Centrefold"/"Trendsetter" with Dalgety, which was released on Jazz Life in 2014.
 In November 2014, Tigercub toured Europe with Blood Red Shoes.

 Tigercub released the double A-side "Destroy"/"You" on limited-edition vinyl with Too Pure Records, and digitally with Brighton label Cannibal Hymns.
 An exclusive CD compilation Meet Tigercub was released with P-Vine Records in Japan and with Smack Face Music in Australia.

 Tigercub signed to VENN Records to release Repressed Semantics in November 2015.

 The EP was supported by Tigercub's first UK headline tour, followed by a series of dates across Europe with Dilly Dally.
 The Guardian described Repressed Semantics as "a self-contained world for you to discover and get lost in", and Crack Magazine called Tigercub "one of Brighton's most promising up-and-coming bands".